ubernostrum/django-contact-form/docs/faq.rst

 What versions of Django and Python are supported?
 -------------------------------------------------

-As of django-contact-form |version|, Django 1.8, 1.9, and 1.10 are supported, on Python 2.7, 3.3, 3.4 or 3.5.
-Although Django 1.8
+As of django-contact-form |version|, Django 1.8, 1.10, and 1.11 are supported, on Python 2.7, 3.3, (Django 1.8 only), 3.4, 3.5, or 3.6
-supported Python 3.2 at initial release, Python 3.2 is now at its end-of-life and django-contact-form no longer supports it.
+(Django 1.11 only).
+Although Django 1.8 supported Python 3.2 at initial release, Python 3.2 is now at its end-of-life and django-contact-form no longer supports it.

-It is expected that django-contact-form |version| will also work without modification on Python 3.6 once it is released.

 What license is django-contact-form under?